GeekyTheory/Automatic-API-REST/README.md

 ## Features

-1. Creation a powerful API REST of your MySQL Data Base in Secons
+1. Creation a powerful API REST of your MySQL Data Base in Seconds.
+2. Management of the API in situ, it is not neccesary an extra data base.
-2. Tables and Fields privacity
+2. Private tables and fields.
-3. Custom queries
+3. Custom queries.
-4. JSON format

-**Please note: If you have troubles with the privacity system, please allow access for xml folder.

 ## Installation